schnorea/SystemInspector/systemRecord/docs/README.md

 ## Overview

-systemRecord is a tool for creating detailed system fingerprints by analyzing files and directories, generating SHA256 hashes, and archiving selected files into a tar project file.
-It's designed to capture system state before and after application installations for comparison purposes.
+systemRecord is a tool for creating detailed system fingerprints with two distinct operational modes:

+**Mode 1 - Broad Fingerprinting:**
+- Scans the entire file system structure to identify all changes
+- Records SHA256 hashes and metadata for all files (excluding ignore patterns)
+- No file archiving - focuses on change detection and identification
+- Creates comprehensive baseline for comparison
+- Ideal for initial analysis and change discovery

+**Mode 2 - Targeted Analysis:**
+- Focused scanning based on known changes (from Mode 1 or manual configuration)
+- Archives actual file contents for detailed diff analysis
+- Uses targeted configuration to examine specific files and directories
+- Enables detailed before/after file content comparison
+- Ideal for in-depth analysis of specific changes

+The tool is designed to work in a two-phase approach: use Mode 1 to identify what changed, then use Mode 2 for detailed analysis of those changes.

 ## Features